CameronAF/C/IntroToC/P6/README.txt

 This is a simple Console Application

-This project will demosntrate the use of arrays
+HOW TO USE:
+ 1) Input the size of the array
+ 2) Input a number to put in the array
+ 3) repeat step 2 till array is filled

+ABOUT THE PROGRAM:
-This program fills an array of doubles with user input, prints the doubles on the screen in a column, adds up all the doubles in the array and prints the sum onto the screen.
+This program fills an array of doubles as follows:
  - User is asked how many doubles to enter <= 20.
  - A loop is used to read the doubles into the array from the user.
  - A loop is used to print the array onto the screen in a column.